Lmatouu/Lmatouu/README.md

 - 👋 Hi, I’m Mathis VEBER
-- 👀 I’m interested in embedded systems
+- 👀 I’m interested in new technologies, embedded systems...
 - 🌱 I’m currently learning at a French engineering school, ESEO
 - 💞️ I’m looking to collaborate on a number of projects
 - 📫 orvaultbis@gmail.com